 How many days have you walked into work already frazzled from the crazy traffic or having a hectic morning leaving the house?
 What about those days when you discover something was due or there was a meeting that you forgot about?
 We all have these things that come up, but by instituting these 10 daily tips you can ensure your day will be more organized enabling you to handle these inevitable unknowns with grace and less stress.

-Determine when your most productive part of the day is and schedule your important project work and meetings during this time.
+One way to be more organized is to determine your most productive part of the day.
+Once you do you want to schedule your important project work and meetings during this time.
 I have known for years that I am not a morning person.
 It takes me a while for my engine to start running at full capacity.
 Knowing this I try not to schedule any meetings or important tasks on my calendar before 10 am.
 This ensures those things get the best part of me.
 Your high peak time may be different, and that’s okay, just identify when that time is and make it known.
 Use your low peak times to complete more repetitive or administrative tasks that require limited focus.

 Set Specific Times to Check Email Each Day